omk4rr/DisciplineAI/README.md

 Please fork the repo, create a feature branch, and submit a PR – will review ASAP.

 # 📜 License
 Distributed under the MIT License.
-See LICENSE for details.

 # DisciplineAI doesn’t quote self‑help books—it thinks like them.